gampleman/Tableview/README.md

 then

     $ bundle install

-Create a file in `/lib/application_responder.rb` with:

-    class ApplicationResponder < ActionController::Responder
-      include Tableview::Responder
-    end

-Then add this to your controller:

-    require "#{Rails.root}/lib/application_responder"
-    self.responder = ApplicationResponder
-    respond_to :html, :csv, :xls, :ascii, :only => :index
+    $ rails g tableview:install

+To apply to a resource use the built in generator:

+    $ rails g tableview resource_name

-Then create a partial named `_table.tv` in which you can use a DSL like this to define your table:
+This will create a partial named `_table.tv` in which you can use a DSL like this to define your table:

     => @registrations